markiyanbest/ohio-script/README.md

-		if key == "ShadowMagnet" then if Config.ShadowMagnet then shadowSavedPos = nil else Config.ShadowTarget = nil end end if key == "Noclip" and not Config.Noclip then RestoreCollision() end if key == "SilentAim" and not Config.SilentAim then StopSilentAim() end SaveSettings(Config, ItemPickerState); Notify(name, Config[key] and "ON ✓" or "OFF ✗", 1.5)
+		if key == "ShadowMagnet" then if Config.ShadowMagnet then shadowSavedPos = nil else Config.ShadowTarget = nil end end if key == "Noclip" and not Config.Noclip then RestoreCollision() end if key == "SilentAim" and not Config.SilentAim then StopSilentAim() end if key == "MoneyFarm" then
+			moneyFarmStats.collected = 0
+			Notify("💰 MONEY FARM", Config.MoneyFarm and "ON — Збираємо гроші!" or "OFF", 2) end
+		SaveSettings(Config, ItemPickerState); Notify(name, Config[key] and "ON ✓" or "OFF ✗", 1.5)
 	end)
 	return Upd